 Today this paradoxical phrase may seem meaningless, but it does make sense.
-For instance, we can see the actual use of this concept today by the United States and the NATO, as they engage themselves in so called preemptive wars.
+For instance, we can see the actual use of this concept today by the United States and NATO, as they engage themselves in so called preemptive wars.
 This term is paradoxical, because one could not prevent war by starting it.
-In contemporary views, this term reflects what US President Roosevelt called as “the military industrial complex” in his farewell address in 1961.
-According to critics and pundits, the United States kept on waging wars in previous century, because by using war rhetoric it could divert the attention of people from its internal problems and curtail popular opposition toward the government.
+In contemporary views, this term reflects what U.S. President Roosevelt called on “the military industrial complex” in his farewell address in 1961.
+According to critics and pundits, the United States kept on waging wars in previous centuries because, by using war rhetoric, it could divert the attention of the people from its internal problems, and curtail popular opposition toward the government.

 “The Ministry of Truth – Minitrue, in Newspeak – was startlingly different from any other object in sight…From where Winston stood it was just possible to read, picked out on its white face in elegant lettering, the three slogans of the Party: